 An intimate weekend retreat with Namchak Khen Rinpoche focused on the Tibetan Buddhist meditation practice of Shamata or Calm Abiding.

-Our new offering, “Walking the Path (of Calm Abiding and Profound Insight)” is a two-year program that brings a developmental and interactive approach to the way we practice meditation.
+This retreat is part of our new offering, “Walking the Path (of Calm Abiding and Profound Insight)” a two-year program that brings a developmental and interactive approach to the way we practice meditation.

-In this, the first weekend of the program, Namchak Khen Rinpoche will get us started in the practice of Calm Abiding.
+In this first retreat of the program, Namchak Khen Rinpoche will get us started in the practice of Calm Abiding.
 The weekend will contain extensive explanations on the practice as well as group practice sessions.

 You may be wondering what distinguishes this from the previous Namchak teachings on Calm Abiding and Profound Insight.
 Earlier, while we were working with methods of traditional Buddhist practice, we didn’t practice with them in the traditional Buddhist framework.
 This new program includes relying upon the Buddha as our teacher, the Dharma as our path, and the Sangha as our helpers.
 We will take refuge, generate bodhicitta, and end each session with dedications and aspirations.
 By generating a mind of renunciation, we will focus on attaining liberation and Buddhahood for the sake of all beings.